 Before booking an appointment, please read through the following terms and conditions and email me to indicate you agree.

-Payments are to be made at least 48 hours in advance of the session.
+Payments are to be made at time of booking.
 Once payment is received your appointment will be confirmed.
 I advise forwarding payment as soon as possible to ensure your appointment is secured.

 If for any reason you need to cancel or rearrange any sessions I request a minimum of 48 hours’ notice (or longer if possible), to enable me to offer the appointment to somebody else who may need it.